Blog

 - A forgotten habit becomes a reason to abandon the week.

 If this sounds familiar, the goal is not to become a different person by Monday.
 The goal is to make the next return easier than the last one.
+For the broader reset pattern, read what makes a habit tracker recovery-friendly; if the cue appears but attention gets pulled away, see how to handle distraction.

 Try it in SelfSpark